openstack-archive/fuel-docs/pages/release-notes/v4-1/042-resolved-in-411-issues.rst

 The following vulnerabilities are addressed:

+- **The supplied operating systems are protected against the "Heartbleed" defect in OpenSSL.**
+  While the standard distributions of CentOS 6.4 and Ubuntu 12.04 were vulnerable to the Heartbleed defect in OpenSSL, the Mirantis OpenStack 4.1.1 packages have been updated and are thus protected against the vulnerability.

 - `LP1297848 <https://bugs.launchpad.net/fuel/+bug/1297848>`_.

 Some disk drivers do not support a 4K sector size for XFS file systems